jasonjson/jasonjson.github.io/_posts/2015-10-21-word-search-ii.markdown

 ---
 layout: post
-title: Word Search II
+title: 212 - Word Search II
 date: 2015-10-21 14:40:11.000000000 -04:00
 tags:
 - Leetcode
 categories:
 - Data Structure
-- Dynamic Programming
 author: Jason
 ---
-<p><strong><em>Given a matrix of lower alphabets and a dictionary.
+**Given a matrix of lower alphabets and a dictionary.
 Find all words in the dictionary that can be found in the matrix.
-A word can start from any position in the matrix and go left/right/up/down to the adjacent position.</em></strong></p>
+A word can start from any position in the matrix and go left/right/up/down to the adjacent position.**

 ``` java